Are dslr cameras hard to learn

 Manual focus allows the photographer to have complete control over what is in focus in their image.
 To use manual focus, simply turn the focus ring on the lens until the subject appears sharp in the viewfinder or on the camera’s LCD screen.
 This mode is particularly useful in situations where the autofocus may struggle to lock onto the subject, such as in low-light conditions or when photographing subjects with low contrast.

-See also Best tripod for dslr nikon cameras
+See also Best rated dslr camera under $1000

 To achieve accurate manual focus, it is helpful to use the camera’s focus magnification feature, if available.
 This feature allows the photographer to zoom in on the subject and manually adjust the focus until it is tack sharp.
 It also helps to have a steady hand or to use a tripod to prevent any accidental movement that may result in the subject being out of focus.